 The Master of Science in Applied Data Analytics is designed for current professionals working with data or someone interested in getting into the data analytics field.
 The program provides an in-depth study in analytics with the added advantage of applying the skills and knowledge to your field of interest.
 Students apply modern technologies and methods to study data from any industry to discover new insights and apply these insights into actionable decisions.

-The M.S. in Applied Data Analytics curriculum consists of 10 three-credit classes and a seven-credit capstone experience emphasizing leadership, effecting change and strategy implementation in a diverse, global economy.
+The M.S. in Applied Data Analytics curriculum consists of 10 three-credit classes and a seven-credit capstone experience emphasizing data analytics methods and tools and the ethical application of data analytics for action-oriented decision making.

 Upon completion of the applied data analytics program at The College of St. Scholastica, the graduate will be able to: